Database Design Tool

 Bridge the Gap, Don't Force the Change

-The approach centered on three key principles: match the customer's existing mental model (SQL databases), use the interface as the teaching tool for time-series concepts, and build a scalable, cross-workflow platform from the beginning.
+The approach centered on two key principles: matching the customer's existing mental model (SQL databases) while using the interface itself as a teaching tool for time-series concepts.
 Rather than forcing customers to abandon their existing knowledge, I designed a bridge to new concepts.

 1